bbstar8/movie-collection-webapp/README.md

 # movie-collection-webapp
-A simple web app with HTML, CSS, and JavaScript that renders and filters movies based on their genres.
+A simple web app that renders and filters movies based on their genres using HTML, CSS, and JavaScript.

 ## Setup Instructions